 |☑||Delivered by FP Canada-Approved education providers|

-Offered by FP Canada Institute, the QAFP-to-CFP Certification Bridge Program is designed for QAFP professionals who are interested in pursuing CFP Certification and have completed the QAFP Professional Education Program.
+Offered by FP Canada Institute, the QAFP Certification to CFP Certification Bridge Program is designed for QAFP professionals who are interested in pursuing CFP Certification and have completed the QAFP Professional Education Program.
 This program focuses on the application of both the Core and Advanced Curriculum and both fundamental and advanced principles of human behaviour in client engagements that are both more and less complex.

-The QAFP-to-CFP Certification Bridge Program uses real-world case scenarios for students to develop a deep understanding of, and competence in the integrated, holistic nature of financial planning practice.
+The QAFP Certification to CFP Certification Bridge Program uses real-world case scenarios for students to develop a deep understanding of, and competence in the integrated, holistic nature of financial planning practice.

 Effective April 1, 2022, new applicants for QAFP certification must hold a post-secondary diploma from an accredited college or university.